nuxt/awesome/README.md

 - [nuxt-elm](https://github.com/EasyTuan/nuxt-elm/) - Full-stack open source project based on vue2 + nuxt.[Performance demonstration](https://elm.caibowen.net/).
 - [mistretta.ch](https://mistretta.ch/) - Creative corporate website for a Swiss Coiffure.
 Built with Nuxt.js, vue-i18n and GSAP.
 - [Rivalry.gg](https://www.rivalry.gg/) - Esports Sportsbook, multiple languages, prismic.io driven content integration, built with Nuxt.js.
+- [Ouestfrance-immo.com](https://www.ouestfrance-immo.com/) - OuestFrance-Immo.com is the first real estate portal in the west of France with more than 3,500,000 monthly.
+[The real estate directory](https://www.ouestfrance-immo.com/annuaire-immobilier/) is built with Nuxt.js, Axios and Bootstrap-vue.

 > Please don't hesitate to make a PR if you have more resources to share.